annotation/stam/README.md

 The `AnnotationQuery` class has two properties:

-* `constraints` -  This is a list of tuples (`[(set: AnnotationSet, operator:
+* `constraints` -  This is a list of tuples (`[(set: AnnotationSelectionSet, operator:
   AnnotationOperator)*]`) that puts constraints (or filters if you will) to select on.
 In simpler terms, it determines the criteria of what annotations to select.
-The tuples consist of a *subject* (an AnnotationSet) and an *operator *(`AnnotationOperator`), the *object* is already contained within the `AnnotationOperator` in our model and its type depends on the actual operator.
-This essentially formulates a constraint how how an AnnotationSets relates to something else, for instance we can put the constraint that some set X has operator `AnnotationOperator::HasText("hallå")` or that all instances in annotation set X should reference annotation in set Y: `References(Y)` .
+The tuples consist of a *subject* (an AnnotationSelectionSet) and an *operator *(`AnnotationOperator`), the *object* is already contained within the `AnnotationOperator` in our model and its type depends on the actual operator.
+This essentially formulates a constraint how how an AnnotationSelectionSet relates to something else, for instance we can put the constraint that some set X has operator `AnnotationOperator::HasText("hallå")` or that all instances in annotation set X should reference annotation in set Y: `References(Y)` .
 How exactly this will be used in querying is explain in the next section.
-* `assignments` - This is a list of tuples (`[(set: &AnnotationSet, operator: AssignmentOperator)*]` ) to add/modify/delete things in the model, as determined by the exact `AssignmentOperator` used.
+* `assignments` - This is a list of tuples (`[(set: &AnnotationSelectionSet, operator: AssignmentOperator)*]` ) to add/modify/delete things in the model, as determined by the exact `AssignmentOperator` used.

 ### Querying